Messerschmitt Kabinenroller

 Messerschmitt from 1953 to 1956 and by Fahrzeug- und Maschinenbau GmbH, Regensburg (FMR) from 1956 to 1964.
 All the Messerschmitt and FMR production cars used the Kabinenroller's monocoque structure, featuring tandem seating and usually a bubble canopy.

 The Kabinenroller platform was used for four microcars, the three-wheeled Messerschmitt KR175 (1953-1955), Messerschmitt KR200 (1955-1964) and Messerschmitt KR201, and the four-wheeled FMR Tg500 (1957-1961).
 The platform and all four cars using it were designed by Fritz Fend.

 History

 The Kabinenroller was designed and developed by Fritz Fend for Messerschmitt AG.
 Fend had earlier designed and built a series of unpowered and powered invalid carriages, leading up to his Fend Flitzer.
 Fend noticed that able-bodied people were buying Flitzers for use as personal transport.
-This led him to believe that a mass-produced two-seat version of the Flitzer would have a ready market.
-A search for a manufacturer interested in the project led him to Messerschmitt, who had him develop the project for production in their Regensburg factory.
+That led him to believe that a mass-produced two-seat version of the Flitzer would have a ready market.
+A search for a manufacturer interested in the project led him to Messerschmitt, which had him develop the project for production at their Regensburg factory.

 The Kabinenroller was designed and developed for production in 1952 and 1953.
 Production of the original version, the KR175, began in February 1953.
 70 modifications had been made to the design by June 1953.